Tacoz7183/Allora-Forge-Topic-69-/README.md

 ---

 ### 5. 🍏 MacOS Users – Install libomp
 LightGBM requires libomp on MacOS.
-Before running your worker, install and configure it:
+Before running your worker, install and configure it (Use one by one ):

 ```bash
 # Install libomp